Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 While I still don’t consider myself a language expert, I love sharing, studying, teaching, writing, and talking about different languages.

-These are pretty tricky questions to respond to, and unfortunately, there’s no easy way to answer them.
+These are tricky questions to answer; unfortunately, there’s no easy way to do so.

 However, we all deserve the answer.